|

 Website Link:

-collect the thundereggs.
-The thundereggs found there have typically tan
+and collect the thundereggs.
+The thundereggs found there have

-to light brown rhyolite shells with wide variety of cavity shapes.
+typically tan to light brown rhyolite shells with wide variety

-recently found/dug thundereggs are coming with duller colors and white
+thundereggs are coming with duller colors and white to gray

 thundereggs with colorful agate cores may be obtained thru old